wahibhaq/wahibhaq.github.io/about-me/bio.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 My name is Wahib, I'm a programmer by choice, product development enthusiast and someone who takes keen interest in more than just the coding side of a mobile app.
+I am currently working as an <strong>Senior Developer Advocate</strong> at <a href="https://developer.huawei.com/consumer/en/" target="_blank">Huawei</a> where I will be involved in establishing developer ecosystem, improving our mobile consumer products and developer experience at the same time and obviously talking a lot with app developers among many other things.

-I am currently working as an <strong>Senior Android Developer</strong> at <a href="https://payback.net" target="_blank">PAYBACK</a> where I turn elixirs of code into always-happy users of <a href="https://play.google.com/store/apps/details?id=de.payback.client.android&hl=en" target="_blank">PAYBACK app</a>.
-Prior to this, I have worked at <a href="https://ki-labs.com" target="_blank">KI labs</a>, <a href="https://freeletics.com" target="_blank">Freeletics(~20M users)</a>, <a href="https://www.thinxnet.com/" target="_blank">ThinxNet</a>, <a href="https://techcrunch.com/2015/05/28/apple-metaio/" target="_blank">Metaio (acquired by Apple Inc.)</a> and <a href="https://www.dplit.com/" target="_blank">DPLIT</a>.
+Prior to this, I have worked at <a href="https://payback.net" target="_blank">PAYBACK</a>, <a href="https://ki-labs.com" target="_blank">KI labs</a>, <a href="https://freeletics.com" target="_blank">Freeletics(~20M users)</a>, <a href="https://www.thinxnet.com/" target="_blank">ThinxNet</a>, <a href="https://techcrunch.com/2015/05/28/apple-metaio/" target="_blank">Metaio (acquired by Apple Inc.)</a> and <a href="https://www.dplit.com/" target="_blank">DPLIT</a>.
 I first found my passion for <a href="https://developer.android.com/index.html" target="_blank">Android</a> whilst I was at university and have been working with it non-stop since – I find it an amazing platform.
 I have worked in early age startups, mid-size services company and high-growth product companies which has helped me grow in leadership, teamwork, and knowledge.
 </p>

 <p class="about-text">